bderickson/kubeone/docs/manual-cluster-repair.md

 ```

 ## Mulpiple dead control-plane instances
-In this case, you'd need to recreate cluster from the backup of ETCD.
+In this case, you'd need to recreate cluster from the backup of etcd.